 Registration is required if you intend to stay for at least 4 months

 Are you going to stay in the Netherlands for more than 4 months in the next six months?
 Then you have to register with the municipality.
 Your personal details will be listed in the Dutch population register (Basisregistratie Personen or BRP).

 Please note: if you're already registered at a Dutch municipality, you only have to notify us your change of address.

-- a marriage or divorce certificate
+- a marriage: the marriage certificate

 - You have the Dutch nationality, or a residence permit for certain or indefinite periods of time